BearMetalWeb/BearMetalWeb.github.io/docs/electronics/pneumatic-components.md

 ## Regulator

 Pressure regulators regulate how much pressure is allowed in a certain part of the pneumatics system.
-We typically have one regulator before the accumulator set to 120 PSI, and one after the accumulator set to 60 PSI.
+We typically have one regulator before the accumulator set to 120 PSI (stored pressure), and one after the accumulator set to 60 PSI (working pressure).

 ---